Unifying Quantum and Classical Dynamics: Conclusions

 In this work, we have demonstrated that the dynamical equations governing classical and quantum mechanics possess a deeper and more exact correspondence than is usually emphasized.
 By focusing on the Heisenberg picture, where observable quantities evolve in time, we showed that the equations of motion for quantum operators can be written in a form identical to Newton’s equations of classical mechanics.
 Remarkably, this equivalence holds exactly at the operator level and does not require any limiting procedure such as large quantum numbers, small $\hbar$, or semiclassical approximations {for both velocity-independent and velocity-dependent forces}.

 For a wide class of systems, ranging from particles moving in arbitrary analytic potentials to charged particles in external electromagnetic fields, the Heisenberg equations reproduce the familiar classical laws of motion, including Newton’s second law and the Lorentz force equation.
+For a quantum system described in a rotating frame of reference, the Coriolis and centrifugal forces also emerge naturally.
 In the general treatment, the Heisenberg equations reproduce the Hamilton's equations of motion.
 The absence of $\hbar$ in these operator equations highlights that the distinction between classical and quantum dynamics does not arise from the form of the equations themselves, but rather from the non-commuting nature of quantum observables and the role of the quantum state.

-We further clarified how this operator-level equivalence relates to experimentally accessible quantities through the Ehrenfest theorem.
-While expectation values of observables obey equations reminiscent of classical dynamics, deviations from classical behavior emerge due to quantum uncertainties and higher-order moments.
+This obviously does not imply that values of quantum observables can be inferred from the classical equations of motion.
+Values of quantum observables involve difficult issues like quantum measurement, and the uncertainty principle governing the values of observable quantities.
+This is already indicated from the discussion on the Ehrenfest theorem, and how this operator-level equivalence relates to experimentally accessible quantities. {Eqns. (\ref{ehren}) and (\ref{Vpav}) signal that} even the expectation values of observables, which represent averages over many measurements, do not always obey equations of classical dynamics.
+Deviations from classical behavior emerge due to quantum uncertainties and higher-order moments.
 Only under specific conditions, such as narrow wave packets or linear forces, do expectation values exactly follow classical trajectories.

-Our results suggest that classical and quantum mechanics are dynamically unified at a fundamental level, with the key difference residing not in the laws of motion, but in the algebraic structure of observables and the interpretation of physical quantities.
+Nevertheless, it is an intriguing observation that \emph{at the operator level} the equations of motion in the quantum and classical formalisms are identical. {This suggests that classical and quantum mechanics are unified in their dynamics as far as the form of the equations is concerned, with the primary distinction lying not in the equations of motion, but rather in the non-commutative nature of observables and the interpretation of physical quantities}.
 This perspective provides a transparent and exact common ground between the two theories and may offer useful insight into longstanding questions concerning the quantum-classical boundary.